-This often requires working with other organisations such as hospitals, schools, the police or other local support groups to reduce the risks and the potential damage that can occur to people experiencing violence, abuse or neglect.
+We often work with other organisations such as hospitals, schools, the police or local support groups to reduce the risks and the potential damage that can occur to people experiencing violence, abuse or neglect.

-For County referrals go to the MASH 0300 456 4546 or can be made online through the Nottinghamshire County Council web site.
+For County referrals go to the MASH, tel: 0300 456 4546 or can be made online through the Nottinghamshire County Council web site.